kelvinkoon/kelvinkoon/README.md

 ## Hey, I'm Kelvin! 👋

-I'm currently a 4th year :zap: Electrical Engineering student at the University of British Columbia.
+I'm currently a 4th year :zap: Engineering student at the University of British Columbia.

 Particularly interested in robotics, distributed systems, and helping others!